Thanks for reading, it was a fun and challenging tutorial to create.

 func processNodeTranslation(_ translation: CGSize, nodes: [DragInfo], snapToGrid: Bool = false)

-Chain that boolean inside Surface.swift
+Chain that boolean inside Surface.swift.

-In processDragEnd(_ value: DragGesture.Value)
+In processDragEnd(_ value: DragGesture.Value) change the call:

 processNodeTranslation(value.translation)